 About the Author

 Professor of Economics, University of Pennsylvania

-Hanming Fang, PhD, is Class of 1965 Term Professor of Economics at the University of Pennsylvania, a Research Associate at the National Bureau of Economic Research (NBER) and a Senior Fellow of the Leonard Davis Institute for Health Economics, the Population Studies Center, the Population Aging Research Center and the Penn Wharton Public Policy Initiative.
+Hanming Fang, PhD, is Class of 1965 Term Professor of Economics at the University of Pennsylvania, a Research Associate at the National Bureau of Economic Research (NBER) and a Senior Fellow of the Leonard Davis Institute for Health Economics, the Population Studies Center, the Population Aging Research Center and the Wharton Public Policy Initiative.

 Professor Fang is an applied microeconomist with broad theoretical and empirical interests focusing on public economics.
 His research covers topics ranging from discrimination, social economics, welfare reform, psychology and economics, to public good provision mechanisms, auctions, health insurance markets and population aging.
 He is currently working on issues related to insurance markets, particularly the interaction between the labor market and the US health insurance reform as well as the interaction between insurance markets and population aging.
 He also studies issues related to discrimination and affirmative action.
 His research paper “Sources of advantageous selection: Evidence from the Medigap insurance market” received the 2008 Kenneth Arrow Award by the International Health Economics Association (iHEA).
 He has served on the editorial board of numerous academic journals, including the American Economic Review, and as the co-editor at the Journal of Public Economics and the International Economic Review.

 “Current Status of State Medicaid Expansion Decisions,” The Henry J. Kaiser Family Foundation, January 1, 2017, http://kff.org/health-reform/slide/current-status-of-the-medicaid-expansion-decision/.
 Notably, Vice President Mike Pence, formerly the Governor of Indiana, was one of ten Republican governors to expand Medicaid coverage in their respective states.